-I flew into the notorious city of Johannesburg, half expecting to be robbed and murdered on arrival.
-Headlines and crime statistics often paint South Africa as a death trap but fortunately this is not the case.
+I flew into the notorious city of Johannesburg, a bit uneasy about the high crime rate and not sure what to expect.
+Headlines and crime statistics often paintparts of South Africa as a death trap but fortunately this is not the case.
 Of course, like in any major city, there are areas one better avoids and certain precautions that need to be taken.

 In my experience, the country is quite safe although caution is advisable in so-called black areas which unfortunately seem to do their bad reputation justice with frequent robberies and even homicides after dark.